MASantos/DragonCompSci/ProjectRef.md

 Besides the notes and explanation I will provide you, googling for a topic might give you some pointer.

+Now that we are at it, here a question on the interaction of CS and
-I also urge you to check out the Library Genesis.
+Society: the Library Genesis.
 There you will find **all textbooks for free in electronic form**.
 It's use though is not excempt of criticisms and potential problems.
 While their server is likely illegal in most countries, its ethical status is far from being